There are many choices for early detection

 Any biopsies taken from your colon during the colonoscopy will be sent to a lab for testing.
-You should hear results within a week of your procedure; at this point, discuss a follow-up plan with your gastroenterologist and primary care doctor.
+You should hear results within a week of your procedure.
+If anything abnormal is found, your gastroenterologist and primary care doctor should discuss a follow-up plan with you.

 I've been diagnosed with colorectal cancer.
 What now?